 helm install stakater/reloader # For helm3 add --generate-name flag or set the release name

-Once Reloader is installed, you can configure it to automatically discover Deployments where specific config maps or secrets are used.
-To do this, add the reloader.stakater.com/auto annotation to the main metadata of your Deployment as part of the Helm chart template:
+Once Reloader is installed, we can configure it to automatically discover Deployments where specific ConfigMaps or Secrets are used.
+To do this, add the reloader.stakater.com/auto annotation to the main metadata of our Deployment as part of the Helm chart template:

 kind: Deployment